Search

 US HISTORY - THE EVOLUTION OF CULTURE AND IDENTITY IN AMERICA

 How have American culture and identity been shaped through the years?
 Is there such a thing as a true American identity?
-In United States History, students will explore these questions and the many dimensions of the American experience from the colonial period through the 20th century.
-Our studies of American identity will be richly informed by close readings of primary and secondary texts and careful attention to select images and film.
+In this course, students will explore these questions and the many dimensions of the American experience.
+Our studies of American identity will be richly informed by close readings of primary and secondary texts and careful attention to select images and films.

 This course is in the standard history sequence and is most often taken in grade 11.
 This course fulfills the graduation requirement for US History.